jakepeery/go-deep-dive-slides/go-pointers-presentation.md

 - **Go:** Explicit pointers for any type (except maps, slices, channels, interfaces, functions).
   - Must use `&` and `*` to work with addresses and values.
+  - Unsafe package can provide more C-like memory access with increased risk. ("use as a last resort")
 - **Java:** All objects are accessed by reference, but no explicit pointer syntax.
   - Primitive types (int, float, etc.) are passed by value.
   - No pointer arithmetic or direct memory access.